 Welcome to CareSearch palliative care knowledge network

 CareSearch is an online resource designed to help those needing relevant and trustworthy information and resources about palliative care.
-The website has been funded by the Australian Government as part of the National Palliative Care Program.
+The website has been funded by the Australian Government 's Department of Health and Ageing.

 Principles underlying the CareSearch website

 A series of concepts have driven the development of the CareSearch project:

 - The role of evidence from creation to application, "the knowledge translation cycle"